-Due to the ongoing flushing process of Pinal Creek, FMI (a mining company and a TRSD project stakeholder), has expressed interest in the flows produced by the new TRSD WRF to be discharged into Russell Gulch which is a contributor to Pinal Creek.
+Due to the ongoing flushing process of Pinal Creek, FMI (a mining company and a TRSD project stakeholder), has expressed interest in the flows produced by the new TRSD WRF to be discharged into Miami Wash which is a contributor to Pinal Creek.
 This would contribute to the overall environmental cleaning within the region.
-A specific discharge point has not yet been determined, however, if the proposed area of property near Gila County Assessor's parcel number 207-23-001C is acquired for use and the proposed WRF location shown on Exhibit 3 (Appendix G) is determined the best fit for the parcel, an area of Russell Gulch has been designated to hold the discharge location.
-This area is identified on Exhibit 3 as well.
+The proposed discharge location is shown on Exhibit 3 (Appendix G).

 This WRF will have a constant discharge.
 Discharge volume from the WRF will be dependent on the number of connections.
 As homes are phased in, the flow will increase.
-The buildout flow will be 0.65 MGD, equating to an annual discharge volume of approximately 237 million gallons.
+The buildout flow will be 0.
+05 MGD, equating to an annual discharge volume of approximately 237 million gallons.